haiku/haiku/ReadMe.Compiling.md

 ```

 ### On Emulated Hardware
-For emulated hardware you should build disk image (see above).
+For emulated hardware you should build a disk image (see above).
 How to set up
 this image depends on your emulator.
 If you use QEMU, you can usually just
 provide the path to the image as command line argument to the `qemu`
 executable.